-Back in 2009, six biker buddies from Toulouse in South West France decided to hit the road and ride to one of their favorite places, Biarritz.
+Back in 2009, six biker buddies from Toulouse in South West France decided to hit the road and ride to one of their favourite places, Biarritz.

 Of all the picturesque coastal resorts in this part of the world, the former Basque whaling turned spa town, represented everything they held dear.
-Fabulous riding roads, stunning scenery, and the tumultuous Bay of Biscay, which catered to their other passion; surfing.
+Fabulous riding roads, stunning scenery and the tumultuous Bay of Biscay, catered to their other passion, surfing.

 WHAT’S HAPPENING AT WHEELS & WAVES 2019